hybridindie/sensu-docker/README.md

 sudo docker-compose -f metrics.yml up
 ```

 There is an environment variable for Grafana's dashboard to be able to connect to InfluxDB, `INFLUXDB_ENV_IP`, that defaults to `localhost`.
-Sensu needs a public IP or URL (without the http://) for InfluxDB to make queries with it's API.
+Grafana needs a public IP or URL (without the http://) for InfluxDB to make queries with it's API.

 ```
 INFLUXDB_EXT_IP=www.example.com sudo docker-compose -f metrics.yml up